Let me share my first publishing story

-As it turned out, my print run was 2,200 (the printer uses a quantity of paper and the writer is committed to buying any excess—as s/he is to accepting any low run—without complaint.)
+As it turned out, my print run was 2,200 (the printer uses a quantity of paper and the writer is committed to buying any excess of a high run—as s/he is to accepting the numbers of any low run—without complaint.)

 I sold the 2,200 copies—a large percentage at full price.
 Some I gave away as review copies and others I sold via distributors to whom I had to give a discount.
 Even so, you can see that I did much better financially as an independent publisher than I would have had I gone the traditional route.

-My Turning Memories Into Memoirs was also published independently and has since sold some 35,000 copies.
+My Turning Memories Into Memoirs was also published independently and has since sold over 35,000 copies.